-We recommend Diatomaceous Earth (DE) Filters because they filter 5 TIMES BETTER than Cartridge Filters and are easier to clean and cheaper to maintain.
+We install and recommend Diatomaceous Earth (DE) Filters because they filter 5 TIMES BETTER than Cartridge Filters and are easier to clean and cheaper to maintain.
 To clean, you just start and stop the pump and spin the valve (always in the same direction)!

 - Spin Valve in Same Direction to BACKWASH

 - Turn ON Pump and run until you don’t see dirty water (STOP when it turns white) ~less than a minute